getcarina/getcarina.com/_tutorials/interlock-on-carina.md

 ---

-To load balance your containers across a swarm cluster, send on statistics to carbon, or other swarm event driven operations, we can use [interlock](https://github.com/ehazlett/interlock).
+To load balance your containers across a swarm cluster, send on statistics to carbon, or other swarm event driven operations, you can use [interlock](https://github.com/ehazlett/interlock).
 Interlock listens for new Docker events, such as a new container being started and, according to your configuration, notifies plugins.